threetee/scalr/bin/README.md

 Deploys a Scalr application to all non-database roles on a farm.

+Note: We typically will use https://github.com/thinkthroughmath/mathbot for most standard deploys.

 ### Command: config:get

 Retrieve configuration for a farm.
 If you pass in a key you'll get just